oils-for-unix/oils.vim/doc/algorithms.md

    incremental context-free parsing.
    - YSH should eventually have a Tree-sitter grammar.
 But this is tricky because context-free grammars are too limited for "real languages".
-As with most Tree-sitter grammars (Python, JavaScript, C), recognizing YSH will require writing **C code** in an external scanner.
+As with most languages (Python, JavaScript, C), recognizing YSH with Tree-sitter will require writing **C code** in an external scanner.
 1. **Full Parsing** - we could use the YSH parser itself to create a 100% accurate syntax highlighter, though it won't be useful in text editors.
    - `ysh --tool syntax-tree myscript.ysh` shows you the syntax tree.